zkwang2014/zkwang2014.github.com/_posts/2015-09-10-notes on survival.md

 <div id="pdf">It appears you don't have Adobe Reader or PDF support in your web browser.
 Under testing, Safari and Chrome works fine.
 You may <a href="documents/Lecture 4 notes.pdf.pdf">Click here to download the PDF</a></div>

-Class notes on Survial Analysis.
+Tuesday Class notes for Survial Analysis.